The Thriving Small Business

 Set a goal or target for the project so the employee can see results.
 Your intent would be for the project to achieve results that benefit the organization.

-For instance, if you delegate a project of planning the upcoming sales meeting, instruct the employee to achieve a goal of keeping the meeting within budget.
+For instance, if you delegate a project to plan the upcoming sales meeting, instruct the employee to achieve the goal of keeping the meeting within budget.

 3. Employee Possesses Basic Competencies